fillefrans/pi/README.md

 ####CHANNEL
 ---
     - a channel is a filter that allows separation of traffic to the same address
+    - a channel may have an attached variable value
+    - a "|" separates the channel from the address
-    - a channel and an address are given together in the following style:
+    - a channel and address are given together in the following style:

         "db|pi.user.8739"
         "zmq:9001|pi.service.myzmqservice"